siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 	Class  | Commands    | Notes
 	-------|-------------|-------------------------
 	Cycle  | G0, G1, G2... | Most gcode G and M commands are Cycle commands that are queued to the planning queue for synchronized execution.
 Execution of these commands occurs in a "cycle".
 Exceptions are noted below.
-This class of commands return a Q report response when the command has completed.
+Cycle commands return a Q report response when the command has completed.
-	Configs  | "$" commands  | Refers to commands that set the machine configuration, such as xvm=10000.
+	Config  | "$" commands  | Refers to commands that set the machine configuration, such as xvm=10000.
 These commands are not accepted when the machine is in cycle, and will return an error if attempted.
-WHen a command
+Config commands return an Ack response when they have completed.
+These commands should not be buffered - i.e. the host should wait until the Ack response is received before sending the next command _(Note: some of this has to do with working around the severe non-volatile memory errata to the xmega family that requires you to shut down interrupts during writes to NVM.
+This type of operation ensures that no characters are lost during these intervals)_.
 	Homing  | G28.1 | Homing cycles are not technically part of the Gcode specification although TinyG has implemented them as a special machine cycle
 	Feedhold | `!` | Feedholds are accepted at any point in a cycle and ere executed immediately (i.e. not synchronized to the planning queue).
 	Cycle Start | `~` | Cycle start begins a cycle or resumes a cycle from a feedhold